ShivamChoughule1/Mumbai-CO2-Prediction/README.md

 # Commands to run the project

-Step 1:  Extract the file Mumbai-CO2-Prediction from Code folder and open it in any code editor
+Step 1:  Extract the file MiniProject16030725004 and open Code>>Mumbai-CO2-Prediction in any code editor

 Step 2: Open a New Terminal(Terminal 1 for backend) and run these commands
           venv\Scripts\activate